ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 In the example below, four files stored in the `tutorials/0005-tutorial-short-title` directory work together to create the second lesson in that tutorial.

 ![screenshot](public/lesson_sources.png)

-Not familiar with Markdown?
-It's a fairly simple way to style text on the web.
-[Learn more about Markdown formatting here.](https://guides.github.com/features/mastering-markdown/)

-Not familiar with JavaScript?
-You won't need it to create text-only lessons, and you'll only need to do some simple text replacements to set up questions and answers for multiple-choice quizzes.
-However, if you want to create code challenges (with or without file upload), you _will_ need to use JavaScript extensively to set up your default and solution code and validation.

 ###### Lesson text file (all lesson types)